MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parametri

-`Char` Il carattere che si vuole usare come il carattere di riempimento.
+*Char* il carattere desiderato come carattere di riempimento.

 ### <a name="return-value"></a>Valore restituito